 In general, you should do the following to make sure the area heals properly:

-- Three to five hours after you’ve gotten the tattoo, remove the bandage.
+- Remove the bandage 3 to 5 hours after you’ve gotten the tattoo.

 - Wash your hands with antibacterial soap and water.